Lekssays/kibanarec/README.md

 # kibanarec
-## A Tool to Extract Open Kibana Instances on Internet and Map them to their Corresponding Organizations for Bug Bounty.A Tool to Extract Open Kibana Instances on Internet and Map them to their Corresponding Organizations for Bug Bounty.
+A Tool to Extract Open Kibana Instances on Internet and Map them to their Corresponding Organizations for Bug Bounty.A Tool to Extract Open Kibana Instances on Internet and Map them to their Corresponding Organizations for Bug Bounty.

+## Installation
+Requirements:
+- Python3
+- Shodan API Key

+Steps to install:
+- Replace SHODANAPIKEY in .env file with your SHODAN API KEY.
+- Run `pip3 install -r requirements.txt`

+## How it works?
+The script gets the data from Shodan.
+It will output a file in CSV format in which you will find *open* Kibana instances and their corresponding organizations based on SSL certificates.